SteveJustin1963/tec-8254/README.md

-The task involves understanding and programming the 8254 Programmable Interval Timer (PIT) using Forth.
-The 8254 PIT is used for various timing and counting applications in embedded systems.
-Here’s a detailed explanation and a step-by-step guide on how to use the PIT, along with Forth examples for different configurations:

 ### Overview of the 8254 PIT
 The 8254 PIT has three independent 16-bit counters, each capable of handling clock inputs up to 10 MHz.
 It operates with a +5V power supply and can be configured via software to operate in different modes.
 Each counter has: